 -

-When You Eat Less, Nutrient Density Becomes More Important
+Eating Less Makes Nutrient Density More Important

 Eating less changes how nutrition works.
-When overall intake drops, there are fewer chances to get the nutrients your body relies on day to day.
-That shift makes everyday food choices more important, even when total calories are lower.
+When overall intake drops, there are fewer chances to get the nutrients the body relies on day to day.

 -